bit-player/deepdream-install-memo/readme.md

 But it wasn't easy getting here.
 The program released by Mordvintsev, Olah, and Tyka is an IPython notebook with about 100 lines of code, available in this [GitHub repository](https://github.com/google/deepdream).
 No problem there.
 However, the program depends on the Caffe neural network framework, which in turn has some other major dependencies, such as the Boost C++ library and the opencv library for computer vision.
 Getting all the pieces properly installed and communicating with one another was a bit of a *bad* deep dream.
 I made several attempts to get it running on my everyday computer, then switched to a different machine that had a little less cruft in its dark corners.
 That also failed.
 Annoyed and chagrined, I decided to try again on a completely fresh disk partition, with a newly installed operating system.
 Success at last.

 This memo documents the steps I followed in the final successful install.
-Note that the file paths given below are are all relative to my own home directory; obviously you need to substitute your own.
+If you too are having trouble learning to dream, maybe you'll find a useful clue here.
+Please note that the file paths and prompt strings given below are are all relative to my own home directory; obviously you need to substitute your own.

 ### Other guides to installation and troubleshooting